(I may earn a small commission from the products mentioned in this post.)

 One friend who I play pickleball with had 4 surgeries on the same knee in the last 5 years.
 I will share some of the reasons why this might occur.

 He had his first TKR at age 58.
 He was very fit at the time and he looked forward to relieving the pain he felt in his knee and improving the overall function of his knee.

 After his first TKR he experienced a heart attack in the hospital during his post-operative recovery (he had no prior heart problems).
 Needless-to-say he stayed in the hospital longer than he expected and his knee replacement rehab was postponed for several days.

 He recovered well from TKR and the heart attack, then he worked hard on his rehab.
 Even though his knee became stronger, it never felt quite right after the surgery.

 A few months after the surgery, his knee became infected and he had a second surgery to “clean out” the knee.

 He rehabbed again but he still encountered problems with his knee.
 A year later a new physician advised him that the first doctor misaligned the implant and he would need to have a “revision” (a revision is the replacement of a failed total knee prosthesis with a new prosthesis).

 He was disappointed but had the 3rd surgery and rehabbed with good results (read my article about things you need for TKR rehab).
-After 4 months, he was back to his familiar exercise routines as well as playing pickle ball 2-3 times a week.
+After 4 months, he was back to his pre-surgery exercise routines as well as playing pickleball 2-3 times a week.

-A year later, he noticed his leg bleeding from the incision.
+A year later while taking a shower, he noticed his leg bleeding from the incision.
 He consulted with his doctor again.
-His doctor advised he had significant scar tissue and a resulting infection.
+His doctor advised him that he had significant scar tissue and a resulting infection.